miniblog/engine/doc/content/document-spec.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Sapien faucibus et molestie ac feugiat sed lectus vestibulum mattis.
 ```

-> :warning: At present, Miniblog will simply ignore invalid Documents (i.e. Documents that do not follow this spec): invalid Documents will not be listed, nor will it be possible to request them directly.
+> :warning: At present, Miniblog will simply ignore invalid Documents (i.e. Documents that do not follow this spec): invalid Documents will not be listed, nor will it be possible to request them directly&mdash;a 404 will be thrown if you attempt to.

 ## Front Matter